BBC's 'Happy Valley' wins big at BAFTA TV awards

 The Netflix royal drama had been nominated for five awards, but failed to pick any up on the night, with actors John Lithgow, Jared Harris and Vanessa Kirby losing out in their respective acting categories.

-Adeel Akhtar took the honors for best actor in "Murdered By My Father," a BBC drama focused on an honor killing in a British-Asian family.
+Adeel Akhtar took the honours for best actor in "Murdered By My Father", a BBC drama focused on an honour killing in a British-Asian family.
 He beat out competition from actors Benedict Cumberbatch and Robbie Coltrane.

 Actress Joanna Lumley accepted the BAFTA Fellowship award, a prize for lifetime achievement, from her "Absolutely Fabulous" co-star Jennifer Saunders, and delighted the crowd by briefly slipping into her character from the show during her acceptance speech.